LSSTDESC/mgemu/README.md

 ## Installation

-To install the package in developer mode, clone the git repo locally and then use a pip development installation by running
+To install the package in developer mode, clone the git repo locally and then use a pip development installation by running:

 ```
 git clone https://github.com/LSSTDESC/mgemu.git
 cd mgemu
 python setup.py install --user   # Add --user flag to install it locally
 ```
 from the top-level of the repo.
-From the same directory, run the test suite
+From the same directory, run the test suite:
 ```
 pytest
 ```

 ## Running the Emulator
-A script for running the emulator is also provided in `mgemu/notebooks/'
+A script for running the emulator is also provided in `mgemu/notebooks/'.

 ### Import the Emulator